voghDev/ProgressButtonView/README.md

 **For noobs (like me some months ago)**

-    fork the project into your GitHub account checkout your GitHub repo for the project implement your changes
+    fork the project into your GitHub account now clone your GitHub repo for this project implement your changes
-    commit your changes, push them
-    review your code and send me a pull request if you consider it
+    commit your changes, push them into your repo review your code and send me a pull request if you consider it

 **For not-so-noobs**

 Please make sure that your changes pass both checkstyle and UI tests before submitting them

     ./gradlew checkstyle